Medical School Reapplicant Strategy for Success Session

 Step 1: Purchase the Strategy for Success Service ($799)

 Step 2: Email your most recent medical school application to firstname.lastname@example.org

 Step 3: We will send you a list of questions to answer so that Dr. Desai can develop a stronger understanding of who you are, what you have done, and what you hope to do in the future.

-Step 4: You will have a 1-hour Skype conversation during which Dr. Desai will identify the factors preventing you from medical school admissions.
+Step 4: You will have a 1-hour phone or Skype conversation during which Dr. Desai will identify the factors preventing you from medical school admissions.
 He will also present a detailed plan for you to follow to maximize your chances of success.

 Questions?
 Contact Us.